TN, US · AI law tracker

 HB1246 — TN, US

 HB1246 is an AI governance legislation from TN, currently introduced.
-Tennessee's HB1246 requires a report on AI-involved consumer protection investigations by July 1, 2026 [1].
-AIGI tracks 1 primary-source update on this bill; the most recent was published on 2025-02-06.
+Tennessee HB1246 mandates the Attorney General's office to report on AI-related consumer protection investigations by July 1, 2026 [1], [2].
+AIGI tracks 2 primary-source updates on this bill; the most recent was published on 2025-02-06.

 Status & timeline